 The trade off with unregulated lenders, however, is they usually charge a higher interest rate.
-Therefore, you might be able to bypass the stress test, but your monthly payments will be higher and your mortgage will cost more in the long run.
+You might be able to bypass it, but your monthly payments will be higher and your mortgage will cost more in the long run.

 What can I do to make sure I pass?

-When you apply for a mortgage, the two key numbers a mortgage professional will look at are your TDS and GDS.
-If these percentages are too high — meaning your housing expenses and total debts account for too much of your income — chances are you won’t get approved for the mortgage or won’t pass the stress test.
-There are some things you can do to help pass the stress test and get approved, and they are:
+When you apply for a mortgage, the two key numbers a professional will look at are your TDS and GDS.
+If these percentages are too high — meaning your housing expenses and total debts account for too much of your income — chances are you won’t get approved or won’t pass.

 - Pay a lump sum on your current mortgage (for homeowners who are switching lenders)

 - Decrease your home-buying budget and look for a more affordable house